 LIFE LIKE IN THE JUNGLE BOOK

-But in addition to the unique nature of the jungle landscape and many other exotic animals such as wild rhinos, crocodiles, monkeys and wild elephants, hundreds of thousands of people also live in the 953 km² area, which is now one of the largest tourist attractions in Nepal.
+But besides the unique nature of the jungle landscape and many other exotic animals such as free-roaming armored rhinos, crocodiles, monkeys and wild elephants, hundreds of thousands of people also live in the 953 km² area, which is now considered one of the biggest tourist attractions in Nepal.
 Above all, Back to Life supports the schooling of children from disadvantaged ethnic minorities.

 The first people who managed to survive in the malaria areas of Chitwan at that time were the Tharu, also known as “people of the forest”.
 They are an indigenous people who still cultivate land today mainly in northern India and southern Nepal and make up around 7% of the Nepalese population.
 The Tharu became famous for their special resistance to the rampant malaria fever.
 Research has shown that the Tharu seem to be up to 7 times more resistant to this infectious disease than other ethnic groups.
 This observation has not yet been fully researched, but it is largely assumed that this resistance is genetic and not based on particular living and eating habits.